 Unix architecture consists of several layers mentioned below:

 - Hardware - It consists of all the hardware related information.

-- Application Layer - The application layer includes the graphics programs, database management programs, word processors, commands etc. These programs, as a single unit provide an application to end-users.
+- Application Layer - The application layer includes graphics programs, database management programs, word processors, commands, etc. These programs, as a single unit provide an application to end-users.

 ----- Related Article: Unix Shell Scripting Interview Questions -----